Skip to main content

 QuickTime Player has been available on macOS for years and remains a reliable option.
 Open QuickTime Player from your Applications folder, go to File > New Screen Recording, and click the Record button.

-Mac Audio Recording Tip: By default, macOS screen recording does not capture system audio (only microphone).
+Mac Audio Recording Tip: By default, macOS screen recording doesn't capture system audio (only microphone).
 To record system audio, you'll need a free virtual audio driver like BlackHole or Loopback.
-ScreenBuddy handles audio capture natively on macOS.
+For a full breakdown, see our guide to recording screen with audio on Mac.

-4. How to Record Screen in Chrome Browser
+4. How Do You Record Your Screen in Chrome?

 Chrome Extensions for Screen Recording